sje30/munin-R/README.md

 will have weekly catch-up sessions (beginning October 26th) when you can join the course hosts on a Zoom session to ask us questions about the material, or give other feedback.

+You won't need to learn R in its entirety (and you can ignore the slides marked "Advanced") but with a bit of background, you will get more out of the workshop.

 # Workshop